liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 Navigating through the list of entities, the link to each entity can be found with the rel `self`.
 That same url can be also used for delete (`DELETE` method) and update (`PUT` method).

+### Filtering and Sorting Individual Segments Collection

+These are some examples of filtering:
+* Individual Segments that belong to a user with identifier 123456: `?filter=((scope eq 'USER') and (author/identifier eq '123456'')`
+* Individual Segments modified after a certain date: `?filter=(datemodified gt 2018-02-13T12:33:12Z)`

 </article>

 <article id="individual-segment-links">